 Tao grew up in Santa Cruz, CA and graduated from UC Santa Cruz majoring in Environmental Studies with a focus on Agroecology and Sustainable Agriculture.
 She participated in the 2001 Apprenticeship in Ecological Horticulture at the UC Center for Agroecology and Sustainable Food Systems.
 She was inspired to learn more about integrated systems and completed a Permaculture Design Course at Crystal Waters Ecovillage in Australia in 2002.
 After managing two organic farms in New Mexico and the garden at Aprovecho, she is currently helping to coordinate the adult education programs and serving on the steering committee.
 She loves hiking, hot springs, swimming in wild waters, food preparation a la Nourishing Traditions, and planting perennial polycultures.

 Director, Natural Building Programs

 Chris comes from a family of teachers, bricklayers and biologists.
 In 2004 he graduated from Montana State University with honors achieving a B.S. in Ecology and Evolution.
 During this time he began his studies of woodcraft, round-pole joinery, small dwellings, and urban ecology.
 Chris first came to Aprovecho in 2005 and has served the organization in the sustainable forestry and building departments.
 In addition to his administrative tasks, he coordinates the Natural Building Programs at Aprovecho, specifically the Natural Building Practicum and the Sustainable Shelter Workshop Series.
 Chris is also a member of the Steering Committee.

-After her time as an activist on the streets of New York City attending NYU for a photography degree, Rosemary Kirincic came to Aprovecho in 2006 to attend the Sustainable Living Skills program.
+Rosie Kirincic came to Aprovecho in 2006 to attend the Sustainable Living Skills program.
 Rosie became a co-directer and steering committee member of Aprovecho in 2007 as well as a coordinator for the Permaculture Design Course and Sustainable Living Skills program.
 During her time at Aprovecho she has organized school groups and events as well as taught bread baking, soap-making, wine making and consensus building among other things.
 Currently she continues her steering committee work, whips up delicious food for the programs and manages the household and kitchen facilities.
 She is the creator and director of the Sustainable Kitchen Series.
 She works at Aprovecho with her partner Chris Foraker and their daughter Raven.
-Rosie loves local foods and her greater community of Cottage Grove, and all the best life has to offer.
+Rosie loves local foods, her greater community of Cottage Grove, and all the best life has to offer.